mvolkmann/blog/src/rust.md

 ## Terminology

+TODO: Add more terminology in this section? ownership, borrow checker, ...

 - [Cargo](#cargo)
   - a command-line utility for building and running Rust programs
 - {% aTargetBlank "https://github.com/rust-lang/rust-clippy", "Clippy" %}